deborasetton/city_search/README.md

 the following sub-scores:

-1) **String similarity to the search text:** the closer the search text matches the candidates's "name", the higher this score will be.
+1) **String similarity to the search text:** the closer the search text matches the candidate's "name", the higher this score will be.
 For example, if the search text is "Mont", "Montréal" will score higher than  "Sainte-Anne-des-Monts".

     - The candidate's name considered for matching can be: